BFPC Logo Frequently Asked Questions:

 Will my dog pick up an odor at your kennel?:

-There are not any unpleasant or strong chemical odors associated with my kennel.
-Also, if I get a dog in who has an unpleasant smell about them, they will get a bath before joining the rest of the group.
+There are no unpleasant smells or strong chemical odors associated with my kennel.
+Also, if I get a dog in who has an unpleasant smell about them (not to be confused with a normal doggie smell), they will get a bath before joining the rest of the group.
+I pride myself on returning everyone's pet to them in the same condition, if not better, that they arrived in.

 Could I have someone my pet knows visit him while he is being boarded?: